BertoRamosM/Odin-Recipies/README.md

 # Odin-Recipies
 Odin practice html
-"Practice of html creating a list of recipies"
+"Practice of html creating a list of recipes"